BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

 **Description:** Defines the set of inputs to be fed to this operation.
 **Allowed values:** Array of strings.
-If this neural network is part of the readout, you can use *entity1_initial_state* to reference the initial values of the hidden-states of *entity1*.
+If this neural network is part of the readout, you can use *entity1_initial_state* to reference the initial values of the hidden states of *entity1*.
 Note that *entity1* can be replaced for any entity name of the model.

-An important consideration is that all the strings in the input that reference a features --that is present in the dataset-- must be proceeded by a # symbol.
+An important consideration is that all the strings in the input that reference a feature --that is present in the dataset-- must be proceeded by a # symbol.
 This will indicate *IGNNITION* that such keyword references a value from the dataset.